Tree Species (Scientific Name)

 Citations

 Solis R, Vallejos-Torres G, Arévalo L, Marín-Díaz J, Ñique-Alvarez M, Engedal T, Bruun TB (2020).
 Carbon stocks and the use of shade trees in different coffee growing systems in the Peruvian Amazon.
-The Journal of Agricultural Science 1–11. https:// doi.org/10.1017/S002185962000074X
+The Journal of Agricultural Science 1–11. https:// doi.org/10.1017/S002185962000074X;

 Plants of the World Online POWO (2022).
 "Plants of the World Online.
 Facilitated by the Royal Botanic Gardens, Kew.
-Published on the Internet http://www.plantsoftheworldonline.org
+Published on the Internet http://www.plantsoftheworldonline.org;

-Accessed 13 Oct 2022 Tropical Plants Database, Ken Fern. tropical.theferns.info.
-2022-10-13. tropical.theferns.info/viewtropical.php?id=Inga+ruiziana
+Tropical Plants Database, Ken Fern. tropical.theferns.info.
+2022-10-13. tropical.theferns.info/viewtropical.php?id=Inga+ruiziana;

 Inga ruiziana G.Don in GBIF Secretariat (2021).
 GBIF Backbone Taxonomy.
-Checklist dataset https://doi.org/10.15468/39
+Accessed on 2022-10-13.
+Checklist dataset https://doi.org/10.15468/39omei;

-omei accessed via GBIF.org on 2022-10-13.
 Reynel, C., & Albán, J. (4).
 4 Especies Forestales con Potencialidad alimenticia en la amazonía peruana: Etnobotánica y Germinación (Artículo especial).
 Revista Forestal del Perú, 13(1), 1-24.